Benjamin Moore Wrought Iron (2124-10): Why Designers Love This Soft Black Paint

 Content may contain affiliate links.
 When you shop the links, we receive a small commission at no cost to you.
 Thanks for supporting my small business.

-Benjamin Moore Wrought Iron Explained
+- Benjamin Moore Wrought Iron undertones

 Okay, let's talk about what Wrought Iron actually is.
 It's a deep, moody color that's not quite black, but definitely darker than your average charcoal.
 Think of it as that mysterious shade you'd see on an old wrought iron fence - hence the name, I guess!